FlowFuse/node-red-dashboard/docs/contributing/guides/state-management.md

 In our server-side architecture, we use two standalone stores:

 - `datastore`: A map of each widget to the latest `msg` received by a respective node in the Editor.
 - `statestore`: A store for all dynamic properties set on widgets (e.g. visibility or setting a property at runtime).
-Often, these values are overrides of the base configuration found in the `datastore`.
+Often, these values are overrides of the base configuration defined in Node-RED.

 Each time a function server-side wants to write into these stores, a check is done to ensure that any provided messages are permitted to be stored.
 An example of where this would get blocked is if `msg._client.socketid` is specified and the relevant node type is setup to listen to socket constraints (by default, this is `ui-control` and `ui-notification`).
 In this case, we do not want to store that data in our centralised store since it's not relevant to _all_ users of the Dashboard.